ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 **Single-sensor datasets:** although multi-platform datasets are disallowed in the IOOS Metadata Profile, it is acceptable to provide data for an individual platform across multiple datasets.
 Some IOOS RAs use this pattern already, and provide one dataset for sensor package (e.g., CTD, ADCP, met, etc).
 In this case, individual sensor datasets in ERDDAP will be associated together into a single platform by sharing a common global **`platform_id`** attribute value (indicating they belong to the same platform).
 The code used to harvest sensor datasets for GTS publication by NDBC or into the Sensor Map by IOOS will perform this aggregation, so no action need be taken by the data provider themselves to aggregate these datasets in ERDDAP.
 Each individual dataset must follow the [requirements for GTS ingest](#requirements-for-ioos-dataset-gts-ingest) individually.

 **Aggregated ERDDAP datasets:** ERDDAP provides the ability to create aggregated datasets from collections of individual datasets.
 While this is encouraged as a way to streamline access for end users to related datasets, IOOS will not harvest aggregated datasets into upstream national products, nor will NDBC harvest them for GTS publication.
-Therefore, do not include the related **`gts_ingest`** or **`ioos_ingest`** flags on any ERDDAP aggregated datasets.
+Therefore, you should set **`gts_ingest=false`** and **`ioos_ingest=false`** flags on any ERDDAP aggregated datasets.

 Name | Convention | Description | Type | Role